-Please look at UCAS for current vacancies – we are listed under Cockermouth School.
+Please search under UCAS Teacher Training for current subject vacancies – we are listed under Cockermouth School. https://www.ucas.com/

 Funding and Applications

-- Applications for School Direct are through UCAS – search under Cockermouth School (the named gateway school for the alliance)
+- Applications for School Direct are through UCAS https://www.ucas.com/ Search under Cockermouth School (the named gateway school for the alliance)

-- All candidates (from the UK and the EU) will be eligible for a tuition fee loan.
+- Candidates from the UK and the EU will be eligible for a tuition fee loan

 - All trainees who commence the course will have to pay tuition fees to cover the cost of the course.
 This is currently £9,000 for the PGCE and QTS.